gpolito/Reactive-Programming/README.md

 $ wget https://github.com/gpolito/Reactive-Programming/archive/master.zip
 ```
 ####How to open the slides
-To view the presentation just open in you favorite web browser the **index.html** file that is the root folder.
+To view the presentation just open in you favorite web browser the **index.html** file that is in the root folder.